elmahio/documentation/docs/asp-net-core-troubleshooting.md

 # ASP.NET Core Troubleshooting

 So, your ASP.NET Core application doesn't log errors to elmah.io?
-We are here with a few things to try out.
+Here is a list of things to try out:

 - Make sure to reference the most recent version of the <a href="https://www.nuget.org/packages/elmah.io.aspnetcore/" target="_blank" rel="noopener noreferrer">Elmah.Io.AspNetCore</a> NuGet package.
 - Make sure that the <a href="https://www.nuget.org/packages/Elmah.Io.Client/" target="_blank" rel="noopener noreferrer">Elmah.Io.Client</a> NuGet package is installed and that the major version matches that of `Elmah.Io.AspNetCore`.